Huriphoonado/Software-Engineering-Foundations/Presentation-1/Getting-Started.md

 And finally, just like the previous example, you may begin editing index.html and seeing immediate results in the mobile application.

+If you are interested in understanding the code powering the Hello World example, PhoneGap provides a guide [here](http://docs.phonegap.com/develop/hello-world-explained/).

 ### Accessing Mobile Device Features with Cordova